yunojuno/django-charid-field/README.md

 * are URL-safe
 * can be represented in a visual-space-efficient manor
 * are collision-resistant to allow for client side generation
-* UUID v6, v7, v8 are in RFC draft and not ready.
+* exist now.
+UUID v6, v7, v8 are in RFC draft and not ready (Jul '21).

 [cuid], [ksuid], [ulid] & many others offer this now, and prefixing gets us the global namespace.